 How do we classify ‘embedded insurance’?

-by Clemens Reidel, Movinx Chief Insurance Officer
+by Clemens Reidel, Movinx Managing Director

 Are you an insurance company?